Create a Cozy Guest Room with These Top Tips

 - Blankets – be sure to keep spare covers handy, particularly materials that won’t snag, shrink in the wash or fade.
 Don’t forget those cozy quilted throws for the winter time.

 - Inflatable mattress – if you don’t have a permanent bed, choose an inflatable bed that won’t have your guests waking up on the floor.

 - WIFI access and passwords - place a 3x5 card on the dresser or night stand so they can have easy access to using your wifi.

 - Final touches – don’t forget the little things like hangers, a bedside lamp, extra toilet paper and enough bath towels.

 2. Add Helpful Extras

 New visitors won’t know the quirks of your house, so be sure to make it easy for them to adapt effortlessly.
 Add things like motion-sensor nightlights to save them fumbling in the dark.
 Also label remote controls, and other systems that could be confusing.
-If you have the time, type up an instruction sheet with Wi-Fi passwords, alarm codes and even TV channels.

 3. Check for Hazards